-Assemblymember Rebecca Bauer-Kahan was elected in 2018 to serve the 16th Assembly District, which includes the communities of Dublin, Lafayette, Livermore, Orinda, Pleasanton, San Ramon, Walnut Creek, Danville, Alamo and Moraga.
+Assemblymember Rebecca Bauer-Kahan was first elected to represent Assembly District 16 in the California State Assembly in 2018, which includes Alamo, Danville, Dublin, Lafayette, Livermore, Moraga, Orinda, Pleasanton, San Ramon, and Walnut Creek.

 As an attorney, Rebecca specialized in ensuring major corporations complied with environmental laws and regulations by leading internal investigations to improve their environmental practices, while maintaining profitability.
-She also worked with major tech companies on intellectual property cases, involving topics including copyright, trademark and trade secret theft.
+She also worked with major tech companies on intellectual property cases involving such topics as copyright, trademark, and trade secret theft.

-Rebecca oversaw and grew her office’s pro bono program and, under her leadership, the office expanded their efforts to include civil rights, immigration, homelessness and domestic violence.
-She has also served on a number of boards and committees, helping attorneys throughout the Bay Area provide their services to those who desperately need them.
+Rebecca oversaw and grew her office’s pro bono program and, under her leadership, the office expanded its efforts to include civil rights, immigration, homelessness, and domestic violence.
+She has also served on several boards and committees, helping attorneys throughout the Bay Area provide their services to those who desperately need them.

 During her time in the Assembly, Rebecca has introduced and advocated for legislation that addresses some of the most pressing needs of our communities and her constituents.
 Her background as an environmental attorney and her dedication to safeguarding reproductive rights are highlighted in her work as former Chair of the Committee on Water, Parks, and Wildlife and as founder and Chair of the Select Committee on Reproductive Health, respectively.
 She has championed multiple bills to make California a safe place to live and a bastion for equal rights, including AB 624, AB 988, and AB 1666.

 Now, as Chair of the Committee on Privacy and Consumer Protection, she is helping California lead the way on regulating artificial intelligence tools to ensure that the state is proactive on protecting users without stifling innovation.